 ELIS: Educator Licensure Information System: System used by ISBE that allows Educators to apply for and maintain their credentials; districts to view information on Educators; and for licensure officers to entitle candidates for ISBE credentials.
-This new system combines the previous system (ECS) and TCIS into one system and it serves as a data warehouse that includes an Educator identifier system with the ability to match Educators to students.
+ELIS account creates an IEIN (Illinois Educator Identification Number) that employers use.

 Endorsement: A credential listed on a Professional Educator License (PEL) or an Educator License with Stipulations that identifies the specific subject(s) and grade level(s) that the license holder is authorized to teach.
 A teaching endorsement follows the grade level and content/subject area of the completed program (i.e. Elementary grades 1-6, Secondary Math grades 9-12).
+Subsequent endorsements are added to an initial endorsement/PEL/major at IWU.

 Entitlement: The process of recommending a candidate to the state board of Education for a particular endorsement or license.
 Illinois Wesleyan University, recognized and approved by the state of Illinois to offer teacher Education programs, facilitates the licensure process for all candidates.
 The Assistant Director of Teacher Education, as the licensure officer for the university, enters a notification of entitlement on your behalf, once all requirements have been met.
 By entering this notification, the institution is confirming you have completed all coursework and testing requirements required for the endorsement/license per current Illinois rules and regulations.
 The pending credential will be listed on your ELIS home page.
 You can apply for this credential on your ELIS home page.
-If, after graduation from IWU, you complete coursework at an Illinois university or college that qualified you for an endorsement or license, the institution may enter a notification for entitlement in your ELIS account.
+If, after graduation from IWU, you complete coursework at an Illinois university or college that qualified you for an endorsement or license, that institution may enter a notification for entitlement in your ELIS account.